pelaillo/chip_asm/README.md

 Let's dissect that example one bit at a time here [Dissecting hello example](https://github.com/pelaillo/chip_asm/tree/master/hello)

 There is an excellent tutorial for learning ARM assembly in [thinkingeek Raspberry pi asm tutorial](http://thinkingeek.com/2013/01/09/arm-assembler-raspberry-pi-chapter-1).
 The information given for the Pi is applicable to the c.h.i.p. and the tutorial is hard to improve in terms of clarity.
-For easy consultation there is an [index here](https://github.com/pelaillo/chip_asm/tree/master/RPI_TUT.md).
+For your easy reference there is an [index here](https://github.com/pelaillo/chip_asm/tree/master/RPI_TUT.md).

 So, we will take a different approach in order to continue.
 Let's work in a nontrivial example: [Working with bitmaps](https://github.com/pelaillo/chip_asm/tree/master/bmper)